azadeh-afzar/Kianic-Jekyll-Theme/english/_pages/support.md

 ## Gift cards
 If you want to help me with real money, you can buy me gift cards.
 I can use
 <i class="fab fa-apple" aria-hidden="true"></i> Apple store gift cards and <i class="fab fa-playstation kianic-icon-playstation" aria-hidden="true"></i>
-Playstation sotre gift cards (all in US region).
+Playstation store gift cards (all in US region).
 You can
 <a href="mailto:{{ site.protonmail }}" target="_blank"><i class="simple-icons simple-icons-protonmail kianic-simple-icon-protonmail"></i> E-mail</a>
  me gift card codes.